 Sustainability isn’t just about code—it’s also about design decisions.
 Cluttered, overdesigned interfaces can lead to resource-heavy websites.
 Clean, minimal design not only improves usability but also reduces unnecessary rendering.

+In 2026, front-end developers and designers are working together to balance creativity with sustainability.
 In 2025, front-end developers and designers are working together to balance creativity with sustainability.
 This includes reducing motion-heavy elements, avoiding unnecessary third-party scripts, and prioritising essential content.

 Design strategies for sustainability: